content-left-bg.png

 A grant is a sum of money given to organisations or individuals for a specified purpose directed at achieving goals and objectives consistent with government policy.
 Specifically, funding provided to entities that exhibit some, or all, of the following characteristics:

-• a transfer which may not directly give approximately equal value in return to the government; and
+• a transfer which may not directly give approximately equal value in return to the government

-• a recipient may have been selected on merit against a set of program-specific criteria.
+• a transfer where the recipient may have been selected on merit against a set of program-specific criteria.

 Grantee(s)